RobTillaart/AS5600/README.md

 What that means depends on the setup of your project.

 Note: the first call will return an erroneous value as it has no reference angle or time.
 Also if one stops calling this function for some time the first call after such delays will be incorrect.

+Note: the frequency of calling this function of the sensor depends on the application.
+The faster the magnet rotates, the faster it may be called.
+Also if one wants to detect minute movements, calling it more often is the way to go.

 ### Status registers

-- **uint8_t readStatus()** see below.
+- **uint8_t readStatus()** see Status bits below.
 - **uint8_t readAGC()** returns the Automatic Gain Control.
 0..255 in 5V mode, 0..128 in 3V3 mode.
 - **uint16_t readMagnitude()** reads the current internal magnitude.
-Meaning or scale is unclear.
+(page 9 datasheet)
+Scale is unclear, can be used as relative scale.
 - **bool detectMagnet()** returns true if device sees a magnet.